 The purpose of an arrest is to safeguard the criminal investigation.
 The police may arrest you if they suspect you of a serious crime, for which the minimum sentence is two years' imprisonment.
-In this case they need no other grounds for arrest except a serious enough suspicion that you have committed the crime.
+In this case they need no other grounds for arrest except a serious enough suspicion that you have committed the crime run away or otherwise avoid the investigation, make it more difficult to investigate the matter or continue to commit more crimes.